Dhanu-Sree-Suresh/SENTINEL/README.md

 8. **Privacy Protection vs Answer Accuracy** — move epsilon and demonstrate the utility/privacy trade-off plus the dotted population visualization.
 9. **Infrastructure** — demonstrate that an establishment can be added/connected and that its Excel dataset can be attached.
 10. **Audit Trail** — export the session evidence if required.

-## Source integration

-The final package keeps the v4 PPA-GOV browser interface as the visual/interaction baseline and incorporates the supplied AEGIS attack concepts and the stronger PPA-GOV research/privacy engine.
-PPGA datasets and architecture notes are included under `data/ppga` and `docs` for traceable comparison/reference.

-> Note: a `sentinel-kill-chain` ZIP was listed in the requested source set but was **not present among the uploaded files available for this build**.
-The supplied v4 interface was therefore retained as the UI baseline rather than inventing or guessing Sentinel-specific components.